commschamp/cc_tutorial/howtos/howto10/README.md

-by they "layer" classes wrapping one another, while the [comms::protocol::ChecksumLayer](https://commschamp.github.io/comms_doc/classcomms_1_1protocol_1_1ChecksumLayer.html) (defined using [&lt;checksum&gt;](https://commschamp.github.io/commsdsl_spec/#frames-checksum) in the schema) wraps all the layers checksum on which needs to be implemented.
+by they "layer" classes wrapping one another, while the [comms::protocol::ChecksumLayer](https://commschamp.github.io/comms_doc/classcomms_1_1protocol_1_1ChecksumLayer.html) (defined using [&lt;checksum&gt;](https://commschamp.github.io/commsdsl_spec/#frames-checksum) in the schema) wraps all the layers, checksum on which needs to be implemented.
 In this particular case it is only the `PAYLOAD`.
 So the wrapping looks something like that:
 ```
 SYNC( SIZE( FLAGS( ID( CHECKSUM( PAYLOAD ) ) ) ) )